mateomorrison/mateo/README.md

 yarn dev
 ```
 - Vercel to have a publicly-accessible API.
 Soon will add authentication, cookies and bla bla bla.
 - TypeScript support added.
 Will (most-likely) soon rewrite.
-As of now, we're stuck  with JS.
+As of now, we're stuck  with JS (which is better anyway)
-- MongoDB to store information
+- MongoDB to store information (or whatever works)
-- Python and R to read the data real-time and use Machine Learning to recommend things based on input (soon!)
+- Python and R to read the data real-time and use Machine Learning to recommend things based on input (soon! lol)

 ## Questions?